hritik5102/Blob-detection-using-Matlab/README.md

 ## Blob detection and analysis using Matlab
 A Blob is a group of connected pixels in an image that share some common property ( E.g grayscale value ).
-In the image above, the dark connected regions are blobs, and the goal of blob detection is to identify and mark these regions.

 ### Steps includes for blob analysis on image

-   ### > Load sample frames
+   > ### Load sample frames

    ```matlab